deliveroo/deliveroo.engineering/_posts/2017-05-12-how-to-un-rickroll-yourself.md

 title:  "How to un-rickroll yourself"
 author: "Robert Saunders"
 excerpt: >
-  A story of how an entire morning can be lost if you forget to lock your laptop.
+  A story of how leaving your laptop unlocked can lose the entire morning
 ---

 # How to un-rickroll yourself